Explaining my .bashrc

 }

 This function ensures that I satisfy all of the conditions - being connected to our GlobalProtect VPN, and having a non-expired AWS SSO token - to access AWS.
-It’s intended to be run before a command that requires access to AWS, e.g. awscheck && aws.
+It’s intended to be run before a command that requires access to AWS, e.g. awscheck && aws

-The first step is to check the system’s default route with netstat.
+.
 Our VPN is full-tunnel, so if the VPN is connected, the default route should be to GlobalProtect’s tunnel device.
 If it’s not, I use an AppleScript script (which was sourced and modified from this Github conversation) to connect.
 I then wait until GlobalProtect sets the system’s default route to be the VPN.

 function dlogin() {